codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/forge.rst

     .. php:method:: processIndexes($table)

+        .. versionadded:: 4.3.0

         :param    string    $table: Name of the table to add indexes to
         :returns:    true on success, false on failure
         :rtype:    bool

         Used following ``addKey()``, ``addPrimaryKey()``, ``addUniqueKey()``,
         and ``addForeignKey()`` to add indexes to an existing table.
+        See `Adding Keys to a Table`_.

     .. php:method:: modifyColumn($table, $field)